-There’s a myth that boiling water “burns” green tea, including matcha.
+There’s a myth that was boiling water “burns” green tea, including matcha.

-Regarding matcha, I decided to make my own experiment and show you my results.
+Regarding matcha, I decided to do my own experiment and show you my results.

 What water temperature is best for matcha?

-First of all, I must say that I have prepared very high-quality matcha in boiling water and it still tastes great.
+First of all, I must say that I have prepared very high-quality matcha in boiling water, which still tastes great.

-I’ll prepare the same matcha in boiling water and also in cold water and see what the difference is.
+I’ll prepare the same matcha in boiling water and cold water and see the difference.

 For the sake of precision, I measured the volume of water (60 ml, 2 oz) with a small measuring cup.
 Each portion of matcha was 1.5 gr, weighed with my AWS scale.